Why hire Teaona?

 What is the dress code?

 Wear comfortable pants and top that you can easily move around in—usually students wear yoga pants and a comfortable T-shirt or tank top.
 A scarf to wear around the hips is helpful to see the movements better.
-Teaona may have a limited amount of coin hip scarves to sell, but you can also find them online.
-Send Teaona an email if you need help finding one!
+You can find them online.
+Contact us if you need help finding one!
 Typically, we dance barefoot, but you may wear dance shoes if that is most comfortable for you.

 Will Tahitian dance/belly dance/hula make me lose weight/tone up my body?

 It can help.
 However, while these dances are all good ways to get moving and burn calories, taking one class for one hour per week and doing nothing else will not show any quick weight-loss results.
 It is best not to go into these classes with the expectation that they will make you quickly lose weight or give you any certain body shape with no other changes to your lifestyle.